-Amkor does not have any executive contracts or agreements that provide for cash severance payments for terminations of any kind for U.S.-based executives.
+Except as described above with respect to Messrs.
+Joyce and Kelley, Amkor does not have any executive contracts or agreements that provide for cash severance payments for terminations of any kind for U.S.-based executives.
 Furthermore, there is no policy that obligates us to pay severance under any circumstances.
 In the past, we have had an informal and discretionary practice regarding severance payments where employees whose service is involuntarily terminated due to a reduction in force have generally received three weeks of base salary pay for their first year of service and one week of base salary for every year of service thereafter.
 This practice and formula has been used typically for non-executive officers.
-For executives, informal and discretionary past practice has generally ranged from providing six to twelve months of base salary and in one case, approximately 24 months.
+For executives, informal and discretionary past practice has generally ranged from providing six to twelve months of base salary and in one case, approximately 24 months of base salary.
 As described above, Mr. JooHo Kim participates in a severance benefit plan whereby he will be entitled to certain benefits upon termination of employment with Amkor.